- Medicare provides coverage for many cystic fibrosis treatments and medications.

 - positive expiratory pressure devices

-To ensure full coverage, you must get your equipment from a supplier that participates in Medicare and accepts assignment.
+To get full coverage, you must get your equipment from a supplier that participates in Medicare and accepts assignment, or the Medicare-approved cost for the device.
 You can find Medicare-approved suppliers here.

 Most of the services you need will be covered by Medicare.
 However, there are a few exceptions, including:

-- Experimental treatments.
-Medicare won’t cover any treatments or procedures that haven’t been approved by the FDA to treat cystic fibrosis.
+- Experimental treatments: Medicare does not cover treatments or procedures that the FDA has not approved to treat cystic fibrosis.

-- Long-term skilled nursing care.
-Medicare will cover only 100 days of skilled nursing care.
+- Long-term skilled nursing care: Medicare covers only 100 days of skilled nursing care.
 Those 100 days are covered only if you meet set conditions, including a recent hospital stay of at least 3 days.
-Plus, you’ll owe daily coinsurance fees starting on day 21.
+You’ll also owe daily coinsurance fees starting on day 21.

-- Any other type of long-term care.
-Medicare never covers stays at assisted living, custodial care, personal care homes, or nursing homes.
+- Any other type of long-term care: Medicare does not cover stays at assisted living, custodial care, personal care homes, or nursing homes.
 Medicare considers all these services to be nonmedical and doesn’t cover them.

 More about cystic fibrosis